AnshariPane/p2-iproject-server-1/api_doc.md

 {
     "id": 23,
     "name": "Hoshimachi Suisei",
-    "about": "\"It's your shooting star, your diamond in the rough, idol VTuber Hoshimachi Suisei!\"\n\nA forever18 VTuber who deeply loves singing and idols.\nHer dream is to one day hold a live concert in Tokyo Budokan.", "fanbaseName": "Stargazers",
+    "about": "It's your shooting star, your diamond in the rough, idol VTuber Hoshimachi Suisei!
+A forever18 VTuber who deeply loves singing and idols.
+Her dream is to one day hold a live concert in Tokyo Budokan.", "fanbaseName": "Stargazers",
     "illustrator": "Teshima Nari",
     "imageUrl": "https://ik.imagekit.io/ky5x0wdtudi/718827_142512_gdj2ct-Ec.webp"